Fossilization in second language acquisition

 I can only recall a few learners who’ve truly been able to repair a significant majority of their fossilised errors through MY after-class correction sessions and revising lesson notes.

 One student of mine, Miki, has already shared a few recordings with me.
 The evidence suggests that he’s already corrected large parts of his intonation system after only three recordings.
 It’s too early to say whether he can remedy some of those fossilised grammatical errors.
-However, during our most recent session, I praised him for using the present simple where, before, he mostly used the present continuous.
+However, during our most recent session, I praised him for using the present simple whereas, beforehand, he mostly used the present continuous.

 2. KEEP A CHECK-LIST